CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-5.md

    ![](../media/newimag17.png)

-### Task 5: Containerizing and Deploying the AI-Powered Speech-to-Text and Chat Application (Optinal task)
+### Task 6: Containerizing and Deploying the AI-Powered Speech-to-Text and Chat Application (Optional task)

 1. Enter the following command at the Terminal window prompt and then press **Enter**.
 This command builds the container for the chatapp.
 Wait while the container builds.